Thank you for signing up to . You will receive a verification email shortly.

 And for all of those who sleep with eyes and mouths open, it’s not good news either.
 With dry air going into your mouth you could wake up in the night feeling seriously dehydrated, and with it blowing into your eyes all night say hello to itchy, dry, tired eyes.

 Possibly the worse offence of this beloved summer sleeping companion is that it throws the term beauty sleep out of the window, because with dry air blowing onto your face all night, you definitely won’t wake up looking dewy and hydrated (more like one of the Hocus Pocus witches).

-But, there are lots of other ways you can reduce the heat in your room to keep your cool for a better night’s sleep.
+But, there are lots of other ways you can reduce the heat in your room to keep your cool for a better night's sleep (opens in new tab).